 3. Break down the obstacles into smaller achievable chunks

 4. Learn from the obstacles but keep the focus on your big goal

 When someone tells us that something we plan to do is an impossible task, our general reaction is to agree with them.
 Sometimes we become our biggest obstacle, allowing fears and self-doubt stand in our way.
 We become ‘hostages’ to the obstacles faced.
 This mindset cripples us to believe that the obstacles faced are bigger and scarier than what they are.
 Great leaders know how to quickly free themselves from this ‘victim’ state.

-We cannot control what happens to us, but can control how we react to it.
-Obstacles becomes obstacles only when you believe it is one.
+We cannot control what happens to us, but we can control how we react to it.
+Obstacles become obstacles only when you believe they are.
 Sometimes when you don’t realise that you are facing an obstacle, you overcome these obstacles without a second thought.
 However, when someone highlights this obstacle, we are suddenly paralysed.

 Professor Neyman was surprised to receive George’s “homework” as he did not assign homework.
 He reviewed it and could not believe that his “student” had solved two famous unsolved problems.
 George later admitted: